mingrammer/casec/README.md

 casec separates the words with non-letters (except `-` and `_`) including `.` and `/` letters.
 So, the `ignore` option of casec can not recognize the dot-or-slash separated word (ex. `"github.com/mingrammer/cfmt"`) as a single chunk.
 So if you want to prevent the import path of Go source code, for example, `import "github.com/mingrammer/cfmt"` from converting, you should pass the ignore expression as `-i "^(github|com|mingrammer|cfmt)$"`.

-Here are the solutions that I'll consider making it an option for solving this issue.
+Here is a (maybe) solution for solving this issue.

 1. Treat the string surrounded with quotes ("" or '') as a single word optionally.
-2. Make an option for specifying the line number ranges for applying the conversion.

 ## License